City of Dothan under state of emergency

-City commissioners declared a state of emergency for the City of Dothan Tuesday in the face of a rapidly moving coronavirus pandemic.
+City commissioners declared a state of emergency for the city of Dothan on Tuesday in the face of a rapidly moving coronavirus pandemic.

-Dothan Mayor Mark Saliba read a proclamation establishing the status during the regular commission meeting, stating that the city commission “does hereby find that conditions of extreme peril to the safety of persons and property have arisen with said city, caused by the Novel Coronavirus Disease (COVID-19), commencing on or about noon on the 17th day of March, 2020.”
+Mayor Mark Saliba read a proclamation establishing the status during the regular commission meeting, stating that the City Commission “does hereby find that conditions of extreme peril to the safety of persons and property have arisen with said city, caused by the Novel Coronavirus Disease (COVID- 19), commencing on or about noon on the 17th day of March, 2020.”

 The declaration comes at the request of the director of the Emergency Management Agency, Saliba said, noting that state law allows the city to proclaim the existence or threatened existence of a local emergency when the city is “affected or likely to be affected by a public calamity.”

 The coronavirus pandemic has spread across the globe since it emerged in Wuhan, China, in December.
 In recent days, Alabama officials have closed schools and urged residents to stay home.
-Events have been cancelled or postponed, and some businesses have altered their hours of operation or established temporary changes to mitigate personal contact.
-Some restaurants have changed their operations to suspend in-house dining, using drive-through and take-out options.
+Events have been canceled or postponed, and some businesses have altered their hours of operation or established temporary changes to mitigate personal contact.
+Some restaurants have changed their operations to suspend in-house dining, using drive-thru and takeout options.

 “It’s a very, very fluid situation,” Saliba said.
 “Cities, counties and schools are all on top of it.”